Transportation

 Horse-drawn carriage, crossing a bridge across a canal in the town of Nyaung Shwe, Myanmar.
 (Photo copyright © by Kaj Halberg)

-The Sikh owner of this horse cart makes a living by announcing a new Hindi movie through a loudspeaker, Bharatpur, Rajasthan, India.
+The Sikh owner of this horse cart makes a living by announcing new Hindi movies through a loudspeaker, Bharatpur, Rajasthan, India.
 (Photo copyright © by Kaj Halberg)

 Horse wagon, Alpaslan, north-east of Dinar, Turkey.
 (Photo copyright © by Kaj Halberg)